-A full-thickness corneal transplant is commonly referred to as a penetrating keratoplasty (PKP).
-It is performed when the entire cornea is affected by diseases such as a full thickness corneal scar or advanced keratoconus.
+A full-thickness corneal transplant is commonly referred to as penetrating keratoplasty (PKP).
+It is performed when the entire cornea is affected by diseases such as a full-thickness corneal scar or advanced keratoconus.

 During this in-office procedure, Dr. Hebson will use advanced iFS laser technology to create a pocket or tunnel within the peripheral cornea.
 Depending on the shape of your cornea, one or two Intacs® will then be inserted into this tunnel, and the procedure is finished.
 Unlike corneal transplantation, there is no tissue removal and the procedure is reversible.

-Intacs® are made of PMMA (polymethylmethacrylate) which is a medical grade plastic and the same material that has been used for intraocular lenses implantation during cataract surgery for more than 40 years.
-This material has been proven safe and well tolerated; as a result, it can remain within the cornea permanently.
+Intacs® are made of PMMA (polymethylmethacrylate) which is a medical-grade plastic and the same material that has been used for intraocular lens implantation during cataract surgery for more than 40 years.
+This material has been proven safe and well-tolerated; as a result, it can remain within the cornea permanently.